deepak-bhagat-iitr/PdfAi_backend/README.md

 ## Usage
 ### Uploading PDFs
-- Navigate to `http://localhost:8000` in your web browser.
 - Click on the upload button to select and upload a PDF file.

 ### Asking Queries